 At some point along the way, I met an old monk who was playing a singing bowl.
 I asked the guide to come with me to talk to the elder.
 I asked the monk what exactly is he doing with the bowl?
 The guide translated my question and the elder struck the bowl with a wooden stick and smiled.
 I noticed that he was missing a couple of teeth, but I didn't care, I just waited with childish excitement for the explanation.
 The explanation didn't come.
 The monk just struck his singing bowl again and smiled like a mischievous child.
 I asked my guide to translate the question, how exactly does the monk use singing bowl?
 Is he just collecting donations with it, or is he using it for a specific ritual?
 Does he meditate using the sound?
 Or maybe he is cleansing his space?
 Maybe he is doing some sound healing work?
 The guide understood my point and patiently translated the request.
 The answer of the elder was one word only, which was translated into English as "listen"!

-Yes, I said, I know the sound of the singing bowl, I have a collection of these at home.
+Yes, I said, I know the sound of singing bowls, I have a collection of these at home.
 I am a certified sound healer!
 I have a sound healing master level certification!
 Could you please ask him how he uses the singing bowl?
 After talking for a while with the monk, my guide looked at me and simply said, “he just told you: - listen!”
 The monk struck the bowl again as if to emphasize what I just heard from the translator.
 He then smiled and said in Tibetan the word that I now knew the translation of.

 No kidding, it was a great teaching for me!
 Listen!